JICE

 2. 2.
 Comparative study of a such system working in Japan and in the United States

-2. 2.
-Formation of the Modern European Legal System
+1. 1.
+Construction of the Modern Legal System and the Legal

 Prof. HAYASHI Shuya